Anghe-Mark-intelligence/2dslam-navigation/README.md

 # Path planning
 The main control program aecom_commander.cpp provides two path planning solutions: one that includes yaw rotation for directional adjustments, and another that performs path planning without yaw rotation.
+The integrated SLAM algorithm can provide localization information for various mobile robots, such as unmanned ground vehicles (UGVs), unmanned aerial vehicles (UAVs), quadruped robots, and more.
+However, in this project, we focus only on our own UGV implementation for convenience.
+Other applications can be extended based on this framework.

 # License